tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

   - Change the ip address of that to the server's
 - How do you change the code to send to a IPv6 address instead of IPv4?
   - Use AF_INET6 instead AF_INET6
   - Use struct sockaddr_in6 instead of struct sockaddr_in
 - **Bonus**: How do you change the client code to connect by hostname instead of IP address?
-  - Maybe run dig user, by taking command line argument of user(name) , and then just look for the appropriate ip and then select it (though will need lot of big buffer to read output)? or instead find DNS of the user and get his IP.
+  - Maybe run dig user, by taking command line argument of user(name) , and then just look for the appropriate ip and then select it (though will need lot of big buffer to read output)? or instead find DNS of the user and get his IP using getaddrinfo().
 ## Introduction to Memory Management

 - What is happening in line 26 of `tcp-echo-client.cc`?